azoet/FindTheActor/README.md

 The public one : find the actor is the one that the client Access , it provides all the functions that the client need to access.
 The 3 others private:
 - IMDB service : We use the IMDB API to make 2  calls :
-     *First call : we pass a string of the movie/show name and it returns the movie/show ID.
+     -First call : we pass a string of the movie/show name and it returns the movie/show ID.
-     *Second call: we pass the movie/show ID and it returns the list of all cast members names.
+     -Second call: we pass the movie/show ID and it returns the list of all cast members names.
 - Image services : we use the bing API to make an images research.
       We get All images URLs for every cast  member .
       It contains also the face detection,the face recognition and cropped images.